Clipped Voronoi Tessellations

 Clipping to a Rectangle

 In the previous tutorial, we demonstrated how we can clip to the convex hull of the point set.
 However, it is often useful to clip to a rectangle, for example if you want to clip to a region of interest in a simulation.
-We do not yet support this within voronoi itself, but we provide the function get_polygon_coordinates for this (this is what voronoiplot uses to plot inside a bounding box).
+Here we obtain the coordinates just by looping over all the polygons, but you can also use this by providing a clip_polygon into voronoi, as described in this tutorial.

 Let us now demonstrate.
 First, we construct a tessellation of some example point set.